google/EarlGrey/docs/faq.md

 Objective C:
 In the EarlGrey test target, import the application's app delegate header.
-In `setUp()` aquire a pointer to the delegate then invoke `resetApplicationForTesting()`.
+In `setUp()` acquire a pointer to the delegate then invoke `resetApplicationForTesting()`.

 ```objc
 // Objective C